Cabot Strait - southern half

-Wind south 10 to 15 knots increasing to southeast 25 to 30 this afternoon and to southeast 50 this evening.
-Wind diminishing to south 35 Tuesday morning and to south 15 near noon Tuesday.
-Wind increasing to west 25 Tuesday evening.
+Wind southeast 40 knots increasing to southeast 50 late this evening then diminishing to south 35 Tuesday morning.
+Wind diminishing to south 15 to 20 near noon Tuesday then veering to west 25 Tuesday evening.

 Strong wind warning program has ended for the season.

 Zoom-in to make a selection